THAT CAUGHT OUR EYE

 Every region, county and borough has specific building regulations, planning constraints and development targets.
 The first step to a successful application is a thorough understanding of the rules you will be working under and the types of project likely to be favoured or opposed by local authorities.

-For example, basement developments in Kensington and Chelsea require exhaustive testing due to concerns over structural damage to neighbouring properties and impact to the water table.
+As an example, basement developments in Kensington and Chelsea require exhaustive testing due to concerns over structural damage to neighbouring properties and impact to the water table.

 Another locational challenge emerges if the site in within or bordering a Green Belt or Metropolitan Open Land.
 Both require authorisation from beyond the local council, such as the Mayor of London or the Secretary of State, for planning permission to be granted.